-- Reflect x reflect the pen over hyperplane x. - Request draw the segment of the polyline. - Answer d output the answer d distance between a and b points.
+- Reflect x reflect the pen over line x.

+- Request draw the segment of the polyline.

+- Answer d output the answer d distance between a and b points.

-The number of commands shouldn't exceed 2000.
+The number of commands shouldn't exceed $2\,000$ .

-First line contains single integer N ( $2 \le N \le 10$ ) - space dimension.
-It's followed by description of $2 \cdot N$ hyperplanes: for each hyperplane there is line containing coordinates of hyperplane's normal followed by line containing coordinates of some point that belongs to hyperplane.
+First line contains single integer 2.
+It's followed by description of four straight lines: for each straight line there is line of input containing coordinates of straight line's normal followed by line containing coordinates of some point that belongs to straight line.

 All numbers are integer.
 All normal's coordinates does not exceed 100 by it's absolute value, coordinates of points does not exceed 1000 by it's absolute value.
-Normal of hyperplanes numbered from 1 up to N are linearly independent; the same is true for hyperplanes numbered from N+1 up to $2 \cdot N$ .
 No two hyperplanes are parallel.
-There is no hyperplane that contains origin of coordinate system.
+There is no line that contains origin of coordinate system.

-Each of the following two lines contains N integers, that does not exceed 10 000 by it's absolute value - coordinates of points a and b respectively.
+Each of the following two lines contains two integers, that does not exceed 10000 by it's absolute value - coordinates of points a and b respectively.